 Adding Managed Users

-To add a managed user, follow these steps:
+To add a managed user:

 - If you select "Shared Contacts" this user will see all other managed users in their Contacts and Collaborators tab.
-If you uncheck this box, the user will only see the people they are actively collaborating with, and will need to manually fill their own Contacts list.
+If you clear this box, the user will only see the people they are actively collaborating with, and will need to manually fill their own Contacts list.

 Assigning Roles to Managed Users